dss-extensions/DSS-Python/README.md

 This project is licensed under the (new) BSD, available in the `LICENSE` file.
 It's the same license OpenDSS uses (`OPENDSS_LICENSE`).
 OpenDSS itself uses KLUSolve and SuiteSparse, licensed under the GNU LGPL 2.1.

-I thank my colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this package during its inception in 2016-2017, as well as the many users and collaborators that have been using this or other DSS Extensions since the public releases in 2018.
+I thank my colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this package during its inception in 2016-2017, as well as the many users and collaborators that have been using this or other DSS-Extensions since the public releases in 2018.